The Subnet Mask and Slash Notation

 Slash notation

-The default subnet mask of class B has 16 network bits.
+The default subnet mask for a class B network has 16 network bits.
 In slash notation, it will be /16.
-The default subnet mask of class C has 24 network bits.
+The default subnet mask for a class C network has 24 network bits.
 In slash notation, we will write it as /24.

 ClassDefault subnet maskSlash notation